russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 "Wishing you all the best in what you do and remember the key to success for a brother is listening to your sister."

-Fact 13: Malala might become the Prime Minister of Pakistan
+Fact 13: Malala dreams of becoming the Prime Minister of Pakistan

 Indeed, imagine the day when the girl who passionately spoke out during a Pakistani TV interview asking, "How dare the Taliban take away my basic right to education?" is now leading her country's government!

-Before winning the Nobel Peace Prize in 2014, Malala stirred a massive international controversy about the "persistence of misogyny" and "warfare against women" on a global scale.
-It happened after she "lost" the same award the year before to the Organization for the Prohibition of Chemical Weapons.
-For many, it seemed ironic that an advocate of "education instead of weapons to beat terrorism" lost to those who produce weapons that might potentially "fight" the terrorists.
+For many, it seemed ironic that an advocate of "education instead of weapons to beat terrorism" lost to those who actually produce weapons that might potentially "fight" the terrorists.

-This situation also made the meeting between Malala and the 2009 Nobel Peace Prize winner, the 44th American President Barack Obama, controversial, given how the U.S. leader was keen to use both weapons and practical education instead of humanities (championed by Malala) to eradicate terrorism.
+This situation made the meeting between Malala and the 2009 Nobel Peace Prize winner, the 44th American President Barack Obama, controversial as well, given how the U.S. leader was keen to use both weapons and practical education instead of humanities (championed by Malala) to eradicate terrorism.
 This polarization among Oslo winners led the public to question the Norway Committee's approach to choosing Nobel laureates.

-Are you looking for more inspiring life stories that challenge you to take action and make a difference?
-Headway is here to assist you.
+Looking for more inspiring life stories that challenge you to take action and make a difference?
+The Headway app is here to assist you.

 FAQs